eshanganju/pacMan/debenScanAnalysis-ReadMe.txt

   2020-04-07

     #Fixes:
-      deben code asks for method to follow for binarization. void ratio is passed from start
+      Updated Segment code - now asks for method to follow for binarization. void ratio is passed from start, if not user is asked
+      Updated Segment to check for no particle contact when fixing oversegmentation

     #Priority:
       Gradation --> Relative Breakage --> Fabric

       - Gradation
-          *Implement no contact particle correction in code - prevent getting stuck in loop for particle touching nothing *Particle within particle - rectify by controlling the sequence in which particle are merged *Add original gradation as a check (line or spline curve?) - standard CSV file I think will work.
+          *Particle within particle - rectify by controlling the sequence in which particle are merged *Add original gradation as a check (line or spline curve?) - standard CSV file I think will work.